Take a tour of Chris Ballantyne’s organic mini-farm in Te Atatu

 But the landscaper, founder and co-owner of Auckland landscape design company Second Nature is also thinking about the big picture while tending his garden in the west Auckland suburb of Te Atatu.
 As our cities become more intensely populated, Chris says green spaces will become increasingly important.

 “Attractive green space is essential to human well-being.
-There is no good reason that cities should be barren spaces dominated by concrete, glass and asphalt.
+There is no good reason why cities should be barren spaces dominated by concrete, glass and asphalt.
 A truly functioning city should be a biodiverse, sustainable ecosystem that supports humans, plants and animals – food production should be part of this,” he says.

 According to the United Nations, the Earth’s population is estimated to reach 9.8 billion by 2050.
 To cope with human consumption, Chris believes food will eventually be produced in controlled-environment glasshouses and factories.
 While what we produce in our urban spaces will not feed everyone, it does add to our well-being and provides a connection to natural processes.